Surah 31

 5 These are on guidance from their Lord; and these are the ones who will prosper.

-6 But there are, among men, those who purchase idle tales, without knowledge, to mislead men from the path of Allah and throw ridicule: for such there will be a humiliating penalty.
+6 But there are, among men, those who purchase idle tales, without knowledge, to mislead men from the path of God and throw ridicule: for such there will be a humiliating penalty.

 7 When our signs are rehearsed to such a one, he turns away in arrogance, as if he heard them not, as if there were deafness in both his ears: announce to him a grievous penalty.